 A fresh look at stunning, historic 'Book of Negroes' through N.S. online portal

-Sylvia Hamilton, filmmaker, writer and educator, is seen at the University of King's College in Halifax on Thursday, Feb.
-23, 2017.
-At first, the image on the computer screen looks innocent enough: a ledger showing a list of names, ages and brief descriptions of physical stature, all of it written in a precise cursive that hasn't been practised in more than two centuries.
+The image on the computer screen looks innocent enough: A ledger showing a list of names, ages and descriptions of physical stature - all of it written in a precise script that hasn't been practised in more than two centuries.
+But a closer examination of the "Book of Negroes" online reveals a time when black people were - legally speaking - nothing more than property.

 |Title